BKaur5/AI4GoodLab2021_ZeroCa/README.md

 and other constraints to reduce his carbon footprint and cost at the same time.
 This is the idea from where the name ZeroCa, meaning Zero Carbon comes from.

-Data Acquisition

-The dataset was acquired from a household in Vancouver which involves appliance level power consumption and weather data.
+The dataset was acquired from a household in Vancouver which includes appliance level power consumption and weather data for a house over a period of time.

-Predicting Model

-We implemented Long Short-Term Memory (LSTM) model
+We implemented the Long Short-Term Memory (LSTM) model.